CaelVision/meishur-vision.github.io/_posts/2023-11-21-progress-update.md

 <img src="/assets/VTOL Desig Coupled.png" />

-<p class="center">Project MeishurVision(circa Nov, 2023)</p>
+<p class="center">Project MeishurVision (circa Nov, 2023)</p>

 But the adventure doesn't end here!
 MeishurVision is about to go through a makeover extravaganza.
 Neil and Lucas are the design wizards, ready to sprinkle their magic on the VTOL, while Josh and Stephen are gearing up for drone acrobatics that'll put a smile on anyone's face.

 Stay tuned, folks – because when it comes to innovation, one design is just the beginning!
-Stay MeishurVision friends 🚁✨
+Stay Meishur friends 🚁✨